CephalofairGames/merc-packs-faq/index.md

 **Hostile Takeover (2, bot) - If this enemy is summoning this round, will the summoned creature be on our side?** No. In all cases for all classes, when you are controlling a monster, you don’t control their summons.
 Their summons will be enemies to you (and to them).
 You can, though, choose not to have this enemy perform their summon ability.

+**Cranium Overload (3, top) - All of the attacks in this action are considered melee attacks.
+All the attacks require line of sight, as is standard for attacks.

 **If I Control a monster to attack using my deck, and they draw an "Invisible, Self" modifier, who benefits?** "Self" refers to the acting figure - so the monster would turn invisible.
 You, however, are in control of your modifier deck, and make all decisions that need to be made regarding it.
 You can choose not to apply it.

 **Does my "Lying Low" (last in initiative) perk also help my Summons?** No; this perk only applies to you, and does not actually change when you are acting in the round.